-The Directors are responsible for the preparation of the Solvency and Financial Condition Report in accordance with the financial reporting provisions of the PRA rules and Solvency II regulations which have been modified by the modifications, and supplemented by the approvals and determinations made by the PRA under section 138A of FSMA, the PRA Rules and Solvency II regulations on which they are based, as detailed below:
+The Directors are responsible for the preparation of the Solvency and Financial Condition Report in accordance with the financial reporting provisions of the PRA rules and Solvency II regulations which have been supplemented by the approvals made by the PRA under section 138A of FSMA, the PRA Rules and Solvency II regulations on which they are based, as detailed below:

-- In accordance with regulation 43 of the Solvency 2 Regulations 2015, the Prudential Regulation Authority ('the PRA') has decided to grant the firm approval to apply a volatility adjustment to the relevant risk-free interest rate term structure. - In accordance with regulation 42 of the Solvency 2 Regulations 2015, the Prudential Regulation Authority ("the PRA") has decided to grant the firm approval to apply a matching adjustment to the risk-free interest rate term structure.
+- In accordance with regulation 43 of the Solvency 2 Regulations 2015, the Prudential Regulation Authority ('the PRA') has decided to grant the firm approval to apply a volatility adjustment to the relevant risk-free interest rate term structure. - In accordance with regulation 42 of the Solvency 2 Regulations 2015, the Prudential Regulation Authority ("the PRA") has decided to grant the firm approval to apply a matching adjustment to the risk-free interest rate term structure. - Approval to use a partial internal model and the approval of subsequent changes thereto.